 - In with the In Crowd: Played straight when Rerun joins the school football team and becomes popular, to the point of dating the head cheerleader while snubbing Raj and Dwayne.
 When he is told that he will be kicked off the team for failing English, he asks Raj to help him pass by writing a speech that he has to give.
 Raj sabotages the speech, Rerun fails English, is kicked off the team, and is friends with Raj and Dwayne again.

-- Local Hangout: Rob's Place. in the Spinoff, it's changed to Rob's Diner and Shirley and Raj own it.
+- Local Hangout: Rob's Place.
+In What's Happening Now!!, it's changed to Rob's Diner and Shirley and Raj own it.

 - Nice Hat: Rerun's signature red beret.